fenos/graphql-thinky/README.md

 - Increase test case coverage
 - and much more when new feature are requested from the folks...

+### Contribution

+To contribute to the repo, you can do it in few ways:

+- **Bugs**: Open a issue into github, add the test case to reproduce the bug (if possible)
+- **New features**: Open an issue into github, explain the needs of the feature once the feature is agreed i will happy to receive Pull request with related tests cases, if you can't do that I'll try to help for the implementation.

+**Note**: As the repository grow we will add more strict guidelines for contribution

 ### Credits

 ##### I want to thanks the technologies that allowed **graphql-thinky** to be built.
 Here the links